This post may contain affiliate links. Read our disclosure policy here.

 For the above types of greens and leaves, I use the same method for drying as I do for the broccoli greens.
 If I happen to have space in my dehydrator and the leaves of the beets or turnips are very small, I might use that instead of hanging them to dry.

-Ok, I know this isn’t a leafy green, but it’s still a green vegetable and deserves a place on this list!
+I know this isn’t a leafy green, but it’s still a green vegetable and deserves a place on this list!

 Shred the zucchini and add it to the trays in an even layer.
-I put mine on pretty thick so it will take a while to dry but if you have a lot to do at once, you can do this as long as the layer is even and you dry the zucchini until it’s brittle.
+I put mine on pretty thick so it will take a while to dry, but if you have a lot to do at once, you can do this as long as the layer is even and you dry the zucchini until it’s brittle.

 Set your dehydrator on the highest setting (150 degrees) and dry for at least 24 hours.
 If your zucchini is not completely dry and brittle, continue drying as needed.
+I have a L’Equip Dehydrator from Pleasant Hill Grain.

 Crumble the dried, shredded zucchini into a mason jar with a plastic screw-type lid until needed.
 Be sure and label your jar.
 I can fill 2 quart jars (or one half gallon) with all 6 trays of my dehydrator full (about 1 zucchini on each tray).